 Do your pets get thrilled at dinnertime?
 We’re guessing the answer to that is yes.
 While our patients’ perspectives on most topics differ greatly, the bulk of them agree on one thing: they all enjoy meals and snacks.
 Filling Fluffy and Fido’s bowls isn’t difficult, but deciding what to put in them might be tricky.
 This article features advice on pet feeding from a local Brampton, ON veterinarian.

-One of the most significant factors to consider?
-What exactly is in your pet’s food?
-Many varieties of human and pet diets are highly processed these days, and they may contain fillers, preservatives, and other ingredients.
-These may be more than just subpar; some may be downright unhealthy.
+One of the most significant factors to consider when it comes to pet nutrition tips is understanding what exactly is in your pet’s food.
+Many human and pet diets today are highly processed, often containing fillers, preservatives, and other additives.
+These ingredients can go beyond just lacking nutritional value; some may even pose health risks to your pet.

 Here are a few items you should try to avoid, if possible: